 #1 Highlighting inefficiencies

-Your organisation already goes through tons of processes – some digital, some semi-digital and some fully old school.
-There will definitely be room for improvement in some; no business is already perfect!
+Your organisation already runs a variety of processes—some digital, some semi-digital, and some fully manual.
+There will undoubtedly be room for improvement in some areas, as no business is perfect.

-So the first step is a task to give you a broad overview of the potential candidates for digitising.
-Think of it as once-over of where the business is at now.
+The first step is to gain a broad overview of potential candidates for digitising.
+Think of it as a “once-over” of where your business is now in terms of workflows and tools.

 List your processes